fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 ## Strategy 2: break compatibility with old rubies

 * Cleaner code
-* It is possible to forget old Rubies
+* It is possible to forget about old Rubies

 !SLIDE center

-But it **can be a nightmare** to manage the branches if you need to change something in older versions
+But it **can be a nightmare** to manage the branches if you need to change something in older versions!

 ![](../_images/nightmare.png)